Trihydro/ppm-tester/README.md

 ## How to test with scripts
 ### Preparation
-1. Make sure that the KAFKA_HOST environment variable is set to the IP address of the kafka container.
+1. Make sure that the KAFKA_HOST environment variable is set to the IP address of the WSL instance running the PPM.
+This should be set in the WSL instance running the testing-ppm project.

+1. Make sure that the DOCKER_HOST_IP environment variable is set to the IP address of the WSL instance running the PPM.
+It should be noted that environment variables in the .env file will override the environment variables set in the WSL instance, so if the .env file is being used, the DOCKER_HOST_IP environment variable should be set in the .env file.

 1. Spin up PPM using standalone docker-compose script.

         docker-compose -f docker-compose-standalone.yml up --build --remove-orphans